-Featuring 15+ sessions and speakers from 12+ countries, this year’s Global Democracy Champions Summit hosted by Keseb will confront the pressing challenges facing democracy during this unique election year and in an era where freedoms have declined and inclusivity has become a wedge issue.
-With a focus on countering authoritarianism and building an inclusive and resilient 21st-century democracy, Keseb and the Summit’s five sponsors have united to create a space for transnational dialogue and knowledge exchange.
+Featuring 15+ sessions and speakers from 12+ countries, this year’s Global Democracy Champions Summit hosted by Keseb confronted the pressing challenges facing democracy during this unique election year and in an era where freedoms have declined and inclusivity has become a wedge issue.
+With a focus on countering authoritarianism and building an inclusive and resilient 21st-century democracy, Keseb and the Summit’s five sponsors united to create a space for transnational dialogue and knowledge exchange.

-The 2023 Summit is co-sponsored by The Center for Analysis of Liberty and Authoritarianism (LAUT), the Center for Effective Government at the University of Chicago, the Center on Democracy, Development and the Rule of Law (CDDRL) at Stanford University, The Nelson Mandela School of Public Governance at the University of Cape Town, and the SNF Agora Institute at Johns Hopkins University.
+The 2023 Summit was co-sponsored by The Center for Analysis of Liberty and Authoritarianism (LAUT), the Center for Effective Government at the University of Chicago, the Center on Democracy, Development and the Rule of Law (CDDRL) at Stanford University, The Nelson Mandela School of Public Governance at the University of Cape Town, and the SNF Agora Institute at Johns Hopkins University.

 In May 2022, Keseb and the SNF Agora Institute at Johns Hopkins University partnered to host the inaugural Global Democracy Champions Summit.

 The Summit created a forum for democracy entrepreneurs, activists, academics, journalists, philanthropists, and policy-makers to uplift compelling ideas, share insights across national boundaries, and create a global network of activists and civil society leaders committed to building inclusive, 21st century democracies.

 The state of global democracy; battling the effects of conspiracy theory and disinformation; building enduring people power; imagining a co-governance model; entrepreneurship as a vehicle for building inclusive and multigroup democracies; and the global youth movement for democracy.